 It doesn’t have as many state-of-the-art features as some other portable table saws, but what it does offer is a performance refined to absolute perfection; no-nonsense, no fuss, just quality workmanship.

 There you have it, folks.
-These are five of the very best portable table saws you can buy, each special in its own right, ready and waiting to make your working and DIY life easier.
+These are five of the very best table saws you can buy for portability, each special in its own right, ready and waiting to make your working and DIY life easier.

 Table saws are indispensable to the modern construction industry.
 It’s no understatement that the portable products we’ve discussed here today are heavily responsible for building the world around you.